MrDrFeesh/rndmKillerPerk/README.md

 - `data.json`: permanent full list of killers/perks.
 - `state.json`: tracks what's left during your current session.
 - When you reset, `state.json` is restored from `data.json`.

----

-## 🧰 Customization Ideas

-Want to add more features?

-- 🎯 Draw 3 perks instead of 1
-- 💾 Save draw history to a file
-- 🎨 GUI version using Tkinter or PyQt
-- 🧪 Add Survivor mode

-Let us know if you'd like help expanding this project!

----

 ## 🔹 Made for DBD fans, by DBD fans.